James Dean interview two months before his death—

 His Senior year as the starting guard and 2nd leading scorer, the Quakers would lose to big city neighbor Marion (Giants) in the Sectional final.
 In an earlier tournament game against Gas City he hit a buzzer beater in a 39-37 win.

-In track Dean was pole vaulter and at one time held the Grant County record.
+In track Dean was a pole vaulter and at one time held the Grant County record.

 One nice thing about competing at a very small high school in the 1940’s you are able to play in multiple sports, even in the same season.
 Below he is pictured as a Sophomore on the Quakers baseball team.